Resonant superfluidity in the Rabi-coupled spin-dependent Fermi-Hubbard model: Results

-To investigate the dominant order as a function of the particle number per site $n$, we compute the Luttinger parameter $\kappa_\rho$ as a function of $n$ for $t_2=0$ in the strongly-interacting region $U=30t_1$, $\Omega_0=25t_1$, $\delta=0$ ($\tilde{\Omega}=0.83$) where the effective model is expected to work well and for more moderate interactions $U=5t_1$, $\Omega_0=2.8t_1$, $\delta=0$ ($\tilde{\Omega}=0.56$).
-Note that a smaller value of $\tilde{\Omega}$ is required in the latter case as the transition to the polarized phase happens at a smaller value of $\tilde{\Omega}$.
-From Fig.~\ref{fig:functionoffillingratio}(a), in which $S(\nu)/L$ is shown, it is clear that the single $\pi$-peak at half filling for the structure factor splits into two symmetric peaks around $\nu=\pi$ and that their absolute values decreases as $n$ is lowered.
-In the upper panels of Fig.~\ref{fig:functionoffillingratio}(b,c) $\lambda_{P,0}$ and $\lambda_{C,0}$ is plotted. $\lambda_{P,0}$ drops from essentially 1 (corresponding to a fully coherent system) for a few particles but it remains larger than $\lambda_{C,0}$ for relatively large $n$, until around $n=0.8$ in the case of $U=30t_1$ and $\Omega_0=25t_1$ ($n=0.5$ in the case of $U=5,\Omega_0=2.8$).
-In Fig.~\ref{fig:functionoffillingratio}(b,c) we also plot the Luttinger parameter $\kappa_\rho$ in the lower panels and show that these crossing points of $\lambda_{P,0}$ and $\lambda_{C,0}$ correspond to the point where $\kappa_\rho$ crosses 1 signifying the change in dominant order.
-Overall this implies that for lower fillings superfluid order is dominant.
-These results correspond to a vertical slice of the schematic phase diagram in Fig.~\ref{fig:SchematicPhaseDiagram} with $\tilde{\Omega}=0.83$ and $0.56$ respectively where both are below $\tilde{\Omega}_c$ which we note is smaller for the smaller value of $U$.
+From the effective model, we expect the values of $\tilde{\Omega}$ where superfluidity is dominant to be broadened as $n$ is lowered.
+However, observing this in the DMRG calculations is difficult because the low-energy states are energetically closer the further one goes from the resonant limit and half filling.
+Instead, we focus on the resonantly enhanced region, as the DMRG method gives well-converged results in this regime, and investigate the CDW and SF QLRO as a function of the particle number per site $n$, corresponding to vertical lines within the non-polarized regime of the diagram given by Fig.~\ref{fig:SchematicPhaseDiagram}.

-In order to quantify that the pairing order is quasi-long-range more rigorously we show the finite-size scaling of the order parameters as well as the Luttinger parameter for some representative values of $n$ in Fig.~\ref{fig:functionoffillingratio}(d).
+To investigate the dominant QLRO as a function of $n$, we compute the Luttinger parameter $\kappa_\rho$ as a function of $n$ for $t_2=0$ in the strongly-interacting region $U=30t_1$, $\Omega_0=25t_1$, $\delta=0$ ($\tilde{\Omega}=0.83$) where the effective model is expected to work well and for more moderate interactions $U=5t_1$, $\Omega_0=2.8t_1$, $\delta=0$ ($\tilde{\Omega}=0.56$).
+A smaller value of $\tilde{\Omega}$ is chosen in the latter case as the polarization becomes dominant at smaller $\tilde{\Omega}$ for smaller values of $U$.
+From Fig.~\ref{fig:functionoffillingratio}(a), in which $S(\nu)/L$ is shown, it is clear that the single $\pi$-peak at half filling for the structure factor splits into two symmetric peaks around $\nu=\pi$ and that their absolute values decrease as $n$ is lowered.
+In the upper panels of Fig.~\ref{fig:functionoffillingratio}(b,c), $\lambda_{P,0}$ and $\lambda_{C,0}$ are plotted. $\lambda_{P,0}$ remains bigger than $\lambda_{C,0}$ for a relatively large $n$ region; $0 < n \lesssim 0.8$ in the case of $U=30t_1$ and $\Omega_0=25t_1$ ($0 < n \lesssim 0.5$ in the case of $U=5,\Omega_0=2.8$).
+In Fig.~\ref{fig:functionoffillingratio}(b,c), we also plot the Luttinger parameter $\kappa_\rho$ in the lower panels and show that these crossing points of $\lambda_{P,0}$ and $\lambda_{C,0}$ correspond to the point where $\kappa_\rho$ crosses 1 signifying the change in dominant QLRO.
+Overall this implies that for lower $n$ the SF QLRO is dominant.
+These results correspond to a vertical slice of the schematic phase diagram in Fig.~\ref{fig:SchematicPhaseDiagram} with $\tilde{\Omega}=0.83$ and $0.56$, respectively, where both are below the value at which polarization becomes dominant, which is smaller for the smaller value of $U$.